janosh/matbench-discovery/data/wbm/readme.md

 The resulting novel structures were relaxed using MP-compatible VASP inputs (i.e. using `pymatgen`'s [`MPRelaxSet`](https://github.com/materialsproject/pymatgen/blob/c4998d92525921c3da0aec0f94ed1429c6786c42/pymatgen/io/vasp/MPRelaxSet.yaml)) and identical POTCARs in an attempt to create a database of Materials Project compatible novel crystals.
 Any degradation in model performance from training to test set should therefore largely be a result of extrapolation error rather than covariate shift in the underlying data.

-The authors performed 5 rounds of elemental substitution in total, each time relaxing all generated structures and adding those found to lie on the convex hull back to the source pool.
+The authors performed 5 rounds of element substitution starting from structures on the Materials Project convex hull, each time relaxing all generated structures and adding those found to lie on the convex hull back to the pool of parent structures for the next iteration of element substitution.
 In total, ~20k or close to 10% were found to lie on the Materials Project convex hull.

 Since repeated substitutions should - on average - increase chemical dissimilarity, the 5 iterations of this data-generation process are a unique and compelling feature as they allow testing on successively more out-of-distribution (OOD) data slices.
 We can check how model performance degrades when asked to predict structures increasingly more dissimilar from the training set (which is restricted to the [MP v2022.10.28](https://docs.materialsproject.org/changes/database-versions#v2022.10.28) database release (or earlier) for all models in this benchmark).